xiu-cs/IGANet/README.md

 ```

 ## Test the pre-trained model
-Pre-trained model can be found [here](). please download it and put it in the './pre_trained_model' dictory.
+The pre-trained model can be found [here](https://drive.google.com/drive/folders/1NL7LM9aVzA05aSYCH9rsNshXO4vwcjp1?usp=sharing). please download it and put it in the './pre_trained_model' dictory.

 To Test the pre-trained model on Human3.6M: